Rocky Iaukea: Career

 The son of King Curtis Iaukea, a popular wrestler in the United States and Japan during the 1960s and 1970s, Rocky Iaukea followed in his father's footsteps and became a wrestler himself.
 Making his debut in 1981, Iaukea spent much of his early career in New Japan Pro-Wrestling before coming back to the United States to wrestle for the National Wrestling Alliance in the mid-1980s.
 On February 14, 1986, he unsuccessfully challenged Kendall Windham for the NWA Florida Heavyweight Championship at the Battle of the Belts II supercard held at the Eddie Graham Sports Arena in Orlando, Florida.

 Shortly afterwards, Iaukea began wrestling for Pacific Northwest Wrestling under the name Abudadein.
-His in-ring persona was that of an Arab American "heel" similar to The Iron Sheik.
+His in-ring persona was that of an Arab American "heel".
 Teaming with Mike Miller, they defeated Brady Boone and Coco Samoa for the NWA Pacific Northwest Tag Team Championship in Madras, Oregon on June 25, then lost them to Boone and Ricky Santana in Portland four months later.
 He and Miller regained the titles in Longview, Washington the following month before finally losing them to Ricky Santana and Coco Samoa in Portland on January 7, 1987.

 At the end of the year, Iaukea won the NWA Pacific Northwest Television Championship from Art Barr in Portland on December 26, 1987.
 His time as champion was brief, however, as the title was vacated on January 30, 1988, following a controversial match against Coco Samoa.
 He briefly won back the title from Top Gun on January 14, 1989, but dropped it to Carl Styles a little over two weeks later.